The 1930s

 • December 1961: Warner Pacific College was accredited by the Northwest Association of secondary and higher schools.

-• 1961: Warner Pacific Joins NAIA: Through the direction of the administration and the agreement with the athletic department program, membership was applied for and received in the National Association of Intercollegiate Athletics.
-The purpose of the NAIA is to champion the cause and promote the interest of the college of moderate enrollment and establish sound physical education philosophy and program.
+• 1961: Warner Pacific Joined NAIA: Through the direction of the administration and the agreement with the athletic department program, membership was applied for and received in the National Association of Intercollegiate Athletics.
+The purpose of the NAIA is to provide championships and financial aid opportunities for student-athletes at colleges with moderate enrollment.
 The NAIA is an active national organization which also sets rules and standards by which competition and solutions to vital athletic problems are regulated.
 Basic to the NAIA Program is the premise that athletics must be an integral part of the overall educational process, and must contribute in a meaningful degree to that process.

 • 1962: Louis F. Gough became the President of Warner Pacific College and served until 1966.

-• March 1, 1963: N. Pearl Lewis is hired as the first librarian at WPC.
+• March 1, 1963: N. Pearl Lewis was hired as the first librarian at WPC.
 Born and raised in Minnesota-Miss Lewis’ father died when she was just a young girl, so her mother taught school and made a living for her children; two girls and a boy.
 She taught school and retired with a pension.
 She took her money and went to Anderson College-she then served as a minister in Montana for several years.
 She returned to Bertha, Minnesota, and served as assistant pastor until 1940.
 Miss Lewis was then invited to come to Warner Pacific College by Dr. A.F Gray.
-She came as an English teacher, but when she saw the needs of the library she asked Dr. Gray if she might supervise its operation.
-Dr. Gray gladly consented.
-After many years of hoping and praying, a project on the new library was started.
-The Otto F. Linn Library was completed and ready for use in the fall of 1954.
-Students moved the books from Old Main to Otto F. Linn library by passing stacks of books from person to person as they stood shoulder to shoulder in a line from Old Main to the library.
-With its dedication on November 24, 1954, N. Pearl Lewis saw her dream of an expanded and an adequate Library which the future students of Warner Pacific College would be able to utilize at its fullest extent.
+She originally joined the college as an English teacher before becoming its first librarian.
 Miss.
-Lewis’ service to the library and college was recognized in the naming of the Women’s dorms in her honor according to Warner World News.
+Lewis’ service to the library and college was recognized by naming the women’s dorms in her honor.

-• December 7, 1964: Warner Pacific gains full accreditation.
-Warner Pacific College recently achieved full accreditation by the action of the Northwest Association of Secondary and Higher schools at the annual meeting of the Association held in Portland, OR.
+• December 7, 1964: Warner Pacific College achieved full accreditation by the action of the Northwest Association of Secondary and Higher schools at the annual meeting of the Association held in Portland, OR.

-• May 9, 1965: Warner Pacific College plans to open dorms.
-A new, four-floor co-educational dormitory at Warner Pacific College will be dedicated May 30, 1965.
-The building will be named in honor of Lillian Odell Smith, whose family recently contributed $150,000 to the college.
+• May 9, 1965: Warner Pacific College made plans to open dorms.
+A new, four-floor co-educational dormitory at Warner Pacific College was dedicated May 30, 1965.
+The building was named in honor of Lillian Odell Smith, whose family had recently contributed $150,000 to the college.
 At the time, it was the largest single gift in the history of Warner Pacific College.
-The facility houses 84 students and two resident supervisors.
+The facility housed 84 students and two resident supervisors.

-• May 19, 1965: Lloyd E. Whelchel, professor of sociology at Warner Pacific College is one of 40 college professors selected throughout the nation to receive National Science Foundation scholarships for the study of anthropology.
-The scholarship includes a $750 cash grant plus travel and other related expenses.
-Prof. Whelchel will attend the Summer Institute of Anthropology at the University of Colorado, Boulder.
-The 10-week study for the college anthropologists will include the most important recent developments in the field and new teaching methods.
-Six weeks of the study will be devoted to different aspects of the anthropological subject matter.
+• May 19, 1965: Lloyd E. Whelchel, professor of sociology at Warner Pacific College was one of 40 college professors selected throughout the nation to receive National Science Foundation scholarships for the study of anthropology.
+The scholarship included a $750 cash grant plus travel and other related expenses.
+Prof. Whelchel attended the Summer Institute of Anthropology at the University of Colorado, Boulder.
+The 10-week study for the college anthropologists included the most important recent developments in the field and new teaching methods.
+Six weeks of the study was devoted to different aspects of the anthropological subject matter.

 • June 6, 1965: Governor Mark Hatfield was the commencement speaker for Warner Pacific College at the college’s twenty-seventh graduation exercises.
 Governor Hatfield was awarded an honorary doctor of humanities degree by the college at the same time.
 Thirty-one students received bachelor’s degrees.

-• July 4, 1965: Dr. Kenneth L. Crose, chairman of the department of church history, received a New York University fellowship to study this summer in Israel.
+• July 4, 1965: Dr. Kenneth L. Crose, chairman of the department of church history, received a New York University fellowship to study that summer in Israel.

 • October 16, 1965: “Nearly 200 students attend WPC first ever school social” – Warner World News

-• 1965-66: The Cheer Team is known for their “pom-pom pass” to the music of On Wisconsin in the C.C.
+• 1965-66: The Cheer Team was known for their “pom-pom pass” to the music of On Wisconsin in the C.C.
 Perry Gymnasium.

 • 1966: Dr. E. Joe Gilliam was named as WPC’s fourth president and served until 1979.

-• 1966: Schlatter Provides Linn Piano: The Music Department received the gist of Mrs. Otto F. Linn’s piano.
+• 1966: The Music Department received the gift of Mrs. Otto F. Linn’s piano.
 The gift was made possible by Mr. and Mrs. A.J.
 Schlatter of Seattle, Washington.

 • 1966: Crowned WPC’s first Homecoming Queen: Carol Kuykendall-Walters.

-• 1967: The Christones tour the country, performing music and drama.
+• 1967: The Christones toured the country, performing music and drama.

-• 1969: Old Main building is torn down.
-When it was demolished, students held a “funeral” for the stately old place wearing black armbands “in memorial.”
+• 1969: The Old Main building was demolished.
+Students held a “funeral” for the stately old place wearing black armbands “in memorial.”
 Schlatter Chapel now stands near that spot.

 The 1970s